alexgeraldlee/stat159-fall2016-project1/paper/paper.md

-leaders, as gospel when it comes to making decisions for themselves or for others, it is the responsibility of the researchers to ensure not only that their own studies are correct, but also that other researchers can verify their correctness and that they verify the research that others publish.
+leaders, as gospel when it comes to making decisions for themselves or for others, it is the responsibility of the researchers to ensure not only that their own studies are correct, but also that other researchers can verify their correctness and that they themselves verify the research that others publish.
 To that end, it is important that researchers employ the tools at their disposal for making their research, methodology, and data as public and as compatible with other machines as possible.
 This report will look at five of these tools - Make, Git, GitHub, pandoc, and Markdown - and address their function, how to use them at a rudimentary level, why they are important for the reproducible workflow, and how they address the current lack of reproducible research in the world today.
+This project should function not only as an introduction to these tools but also as a re-introduction to them, for those who have not used them in a while; this can be used as a basic guide to these five tools that would allow anyone to immediately begin a reproducible project.

 Utilities of Reproducible Workflows
 ===================================